Reem-Mady/Inverted-Index/README.md

 # Inverted-Index
-Searching for a word through millions of text documents requires a tremendous amount of time and computational powers.
+Searching for a word through millions of text documents requires a tremendous amount of time and computational powers